Tallinn and Finland. A great way to combine two separate countries, and learn two different cultures, in just one trip.

 Hours: Open seven days/week 0900-1800

 Upsenski Cathedral – From Helsinki Cathedral walk 850 m (approx 11 minutes) east to the Katajanokka neighborhood.
 This Eastern Orthodox Church originally opened its doors in 1868 and has since represented Helsinki by being the main cathedral in town.

 Hours: Sunday 1200-1500; closed Mondays; Tuesday-Friday 0930-1900; Saturday 1000-1500

 For dinner find yourself at the artisan restaurant, BasBas.
 Best known for the wine, cocktails, and small plates to share.

 SUNDAY – Helsinki

 I recommend diving into the Finish culture by visiting a sauna.
 There are enough saunas in Finland to fit one local.
 Sauna culture is so big here because “you are born and die in a sauna”.
 Legend has it that back in the day women gave birth in saunas and after someone passed away their body was placed in a sauna.
 Loyly sauna is a highly rated sauna in Helsinki, where you can spend the day relaxing and swimming.
 Or you can visit the restaurant.
 Plan on spending an entire day by visiting both facilities.
 Reservations aren’t required, but recommended.
-If you choose to book ahead of time, you can do so by clicking here.

 If you’re not interested in a sauna, or looking for more to do, check out Suomenlinna, an island off of Helsinki.